twneale/corenlp-zmq/README.rst

-The second starts one or more Scala worker processes, each of which loads the Core NLP java jar and registeres itself with the Python request broker.
+The second starts one or more Scala worker processes, each of which loads the Core NLP java jar and registers itself with the Python request broker.
 On recieving a request, the Scala process builds an appropriate edu.stanford.nlp.pipeline.StanfordCoreNLP object (and caches it, because they're expensive) and runs the provided text through it, returning the response as a JSON object.